amauricoder/42_Push_Swap/README.md

 ```bash
 git clone git@github.com:amauricoder/42_Push_Swap.git
 ```
-2. Do make bonus to compile the bonus files
+2. Considering that you already have cloned the repository, do make bonus
 ```bash
 make bonus
 ```